-The world of finance is undergoing the most profound transformation since the launch of the first core systems.
-Instant payment platforms are an entirely new market infrastructure, based on the international standard ISO 20022 Financial Services.
+The financial industry around the world is undergoing the most profound transformation since the launch of the first core systems.
+The time has come for instant payment platforms, an entirely new market infrastructure, based on the international messaging standard ISO 20022 Financial Services.

 The ISO 20022 clock is ticking

-The first stage of introducing the new standard, i.e., the TARGET2 and TARGET2-Securities systems’ consolidation, was extended until November 2022.
-However, to meet the November 2025 project deadline, bankers are already working to modernize all major clearing platforms worldwide.
-Due to the sheer volume of changes that banks will experience when migrating to ISO 20022, effective, efficient, and rapid testing of end-to-end payment processing will be critical.
+The first stage of introducing the new enriched messaging standard, i.e., the TARGET2 and TARGET2-Securities systems’ consolidation, was extended until November 2022.
+However, to meet the November 2025 project deadline, financial institutions are already working to modernize all major clearing platforms worldwide.
+Due to the sheer volume of changes to market infrastructures that banks will experience during migration to ISO 20022, effective, efficient, and rapid testing of end-to-end payment processing will be critical.

 In banking, testing is not defined by the application, but by the process, which can run through dozens or even hundreds of different applications.
 It includes different customer channels, the payment engine, numerous filtering and transaction monitoring systems, and of course, the core system.
-Latecomers will face a tsunami of change as ISO 20022 messages start flowing into the entire global SWIFT network.
+Financial institutions who are latecomers will face a tsunami of change as ISO 20022 payment messages start flowing into the entire global SWIFT network.

-When determining their ISO 20022 migration testing strategy, banks should first consider the impressive scope of changes.
-The number of scenarios to be validated to avoid negative impacts on customers and operations is broader than in any regulatory project of the last decade, including SEPA.
+When determining their ISO 20022 implementation testing strategy, banks should first consider the impressive scope of changes.
+The number of scenarios to be validated to avoid negative impacts of ISO 20022 implementation on customers and operations, especially cross-border payments is broader than in any regulatory project of the last decade, including SEPA.

 By applying the right strategy of testing changes related to ISO 20022, banks can dramatically accelerate the test cycles, while increasing the dependability of the implemented solutions, to cope with the coming wave of changes.